-2. By the founding International Mixed Order "DELPHI" our purpose is to tender to its members the leadership and the spark so that the may continue working for the good of individual and for all Humanity.
+2. By the founding of the International Mixed Order "DELPHI," our purpose is to tender to its members the leadership and the spark so that they may continue working for the good of individuals and all of Humanity.

-3. Therefore we wish to remind to all that our Order has a continuous intellectual life of 70 years (from 1926 to 1996), and structured as the Greek Confederation was functioning in liaison with the International Order "LE DROIT HUMAIN" based at the Zenith of Paris.
+3. Therefore, we wish to remind all that our Order has a continuous intellectual life of 70 years (from 1926 to 1996) and was structured as the Greek Confederation was functioning in liaison with the International Order "LE DROIT HUMAIN" based at the Zenith of Paris.

-4. We express our certainty that the newly founded "DELPHI" International Mixed Order, as an independent, self-governing and sovereign entity will be able to come up to the vision of its founders in the matters of unhindered, effective and creative action in the intellectual, social and international field, and especially by the activation of its members so that the may pass the torch of the Freemasonic Ideal to all the world.
+4. We express our certainty that the newly founded "DELPHI" International Mixed Order, as an independent, self-governing, and sovereign entity, will be able to come up to the vision of its founders in the matters of unhindered, effective, and creative action in the intellectual, social and international field, and especially by the activation of its members so that they may pass the torch of the Freemasonic Ideal to all the world.

 6. We consent that all work in all the Lodges, Grand Lodges and National Organizations open and end for the Glory of the Grand Architect of the Universe.

 7. We believe that Freemasonry is a Universal institution originating from itself, derived from Reason, and its objective is the search for Truth.
 We consider that the Right to choose freely the religious and political beliefs, the Philosophy, and the Science is an essential value that advances the evolution of modern men and women.

 8. As Free Masons, we accept the Absolute Freedom of Consciousness and the absolute Tolerance, respecting any creed or dogma.

 9. We regard the Universal Freemasonic Tradition as the source from which we derive moral values and the route that leads to Self-understanding.